- Canary Islands

 You have to climb towards the viewing point on a small trail that is marked and the journey will not take you more than 5 - 10 minutes.

-At the top you have amazing views over the desert that Fuerteventura is inland and also beautiful views of the ocean.
+From the top, you have amazing views over the desert that Fuerteventura is inland and also beautiful views of the ocean.
 If you have the chance to arrive at around sunset time you will have the most magical light, thanks to the Golden Hour that most photographers love so much.

 This place is not on the usual tourist route, so it's likely you will have the place all to yourself.
 However, the view from up there is incredible, probably the best view of the inland in Fuerteventura.